Kariuki11/Deep-JavaScript-Understanding/Node Js Deep Understanding/interviewprep1.md

 * `export` / `import` → Modern JavaScript way.
   Both do the same thing: let files share code.

-#  5. What do you understand about Callbacks?
+#  5. WHAT DO YOU UNDERSTAND BY CALLBACKS?

 A **callback** in Node.js is simply **a function you pass to another function, to be run later when a task is finished**.